 Small Estate Personal Property Overview

 Personal property refers to any type of property that is not real estate.
 This includes jewelry, automobiles, bank accounts, stocks, bonds, and household goods.
-Such property can be collected by using the probate form 13100 affidavit for the transfer of personal property of $150,000 or less.
+Such property can be collected by using the probate form 13100 affidavit for the transfer of personal property of $166,250 or less.
+This amount was increased from $166,250 effective January 1, 2020.

 The 13100 affidavit must be accompanied by the following documents: